 Attachment 4 Bidder Request for Start-up Funding Application Form

 Attachment 5 Bidder Request for Start-up Funding Budget Form

+Attachment 6 Family Self Sufficiency Plan

 RFP Purpose.

 The Iowa Department of Human Services (DHS) Bureau of Refugee Services (BRS) is soliciting proposals to identify contractors to provide a continuum of services to Iowa’s Refugees in the form of individual programs or unique services.
 A result of implementation of these services may be the successful integration of Refugees and their families into their new communities.
 The continuum of services will include Community Integration Services, Older Refugee Supports, Youth Services and Supports, and Startup Services.